DesignationLabs/MegaListofResources/README.md

 MegaListofResources
 ===================

-This is a TON of helpful links.
+This is a TON of helpful links for designers and front-end developers.
 We encourage you to play around and explore all of these resources, as everything that's on this list comes highly recommended.
 If you ever find yourself at a loss for what to do, poke around in here.

 While not every person will necessarily need all of these resources, it's a great way to discover what you personally like and works for you.
 Use only what you find useful!